 Melioidosis is an infectious disease caused by Burkholderia pseudomallei (previously known as Pseudomonas pseudomallei) and is a multisystem disorder which may affect the lungs, brain, visceral organs, or musculoskeletal system.

-Melioidosis is a disease of the monsoon season in the tropics with a greatest prevalence in northeastern provinces of Thailand and the 'Top End' of the Northern Territory in Australia 6.
-It is essentially unknown in temperate zones, mostly encountered in returned travellers, and as such is not well known to many physicians despite the fact that in hyperendemic areas (see above) up to 20% of community acquired septicaemia is due to Burkholderia pseudomallei 6.
+Melioidosis is a disease of the monsoon season in the tropics with a greatest prevalence in the northeastern provinces of Thailand and the 'Top End' of the Northern Territory in Australia 6.
+It is unknown in temperate zones, other than when seen in returned travellers, and as such is not well known to many physicians despite the fact that in hyperendemic areas (see above) up to 20% of community-acquired septicaemia is due to Burkholderia pseudomallei 6.

 Numerous risk factors have been identified most of which are associated with a degree of impaired host defences (either immunological or structural) 6: